American Woodmark (AMWD)

 American Woodmark historically did a mediocre job investing in profitable growth initiatives.
 Its five-year average ROIC was 6.7%, somewhat low compared to the best industrials companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, American Woodmark’s has increased over the last few years.
+Fortunately, American Woodmark’s ROIC averaged 4.8 percentage point increases over the last few years.
 This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-12. Key Takeaways from American Woodmark’s Q4 Results
+12. Key Takeaways from American Woodmark’s Q1 Results

 13. Is Now The Time To Buy American Woodmark?

-American Woodmark doesn’t pass our quality test.
+We cheer for all companies making their customers lives easier, but in the case of American Woodmark, we’ll be cheering from the sidelines.
 For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
-On top of that, its cash profitability fell over the last five years.
+And while its rising returns show management's prior bets are at least better than before, the downside is its projected EPS for the next year is lacking.
+On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-American Woodmark’s P/E ratio based on the next 12 months is 7.6x.
+American Woodmark’s P/E ratio based on the next 12 months is 8.9x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better investments elsewhere.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.